QirangMilco/nlip/docs/api/api.md

    - For large file uploads, consider using chunked uploads
    - List data retrieval supports pagination

+6. Collaborator Features:
+   - Space owners can invite other users as collaborators
+   - Collaborator permissions: edit or view
+   - Invitation links expire after 24 hours
+   - If email is enabled, system will automatically send invitation emails

+7. Space Types:
+   - public: Public spaces, accessible by all, supports guest uploads
+   - private: Private spaces, accessible only by owner and collaborators

 ## API Version Control

 Current API version: v1